-NESET II provides reliable, independent and rigorous scientific support, country specific expertise, and advice to the European Commission in relation to the equity and social aspects of all types and levels of education and training.
+The network consists of almost 60 experts covering complementary areas of expertise in education and training representing 27 EU Member States, Albania, Belarus, Bosnia and Herzegovina, Canada, Iceland, Kosovo, Montenegro, North Macedonia, Norway, Serbia, the UK, and the US.
+NESET provides reliable, independent and rigorous scientific support, country-specific expertise, and advice to the European Commission in relation to the equity and social aspects of all types and levels of education and training.
 The Network also acts as a knowledge broker, bridging the gap between EU policy coordination and the academic world.
 Through its activities it aims to provide feedback from research to policy.
 The main tasks of the network are:

 This website is the main channel for dissemination of the Network‘s outputs.
 It is aimed at experts, policy-makers, researchers and other stakeholders working on the social dimension of education and training worldwide.

-The European Commission’s Directorate-General for Education and Culture initiated the establishment of the network as the successor to NESSE (2007-2010) and NESET (2011-2014).
-The Network’s scientific coordinator is Jana Huttova.
-The Public Policy and Management Institute (PPMI) is responsible for the administration of the NESET II network.
+The European Commission’s Directorate-General for Education and Culture initiated the continuation of the network as the successor to NESSE (2007-2010), NESET (2011-2014) and NESET II (2015-2018).
+The Network’s scientific coordinator is Dragana Avramov.
+Counting with an experienced team of project managers and researchers capable of ensuring the highest standards of quality, PPMI is responsible for the administration, dynamization and expansion of the NESET network.